danny-avila/LibreChat/docs/install/configuration/user_auth_system.md

 To disable or re-enable social registration, open up the root `.env` file and set `ALLOW_SOCIAL_REGISTRATION=true` or `ALLOW_SOCIAL_REGISTRATION=false` depending on if you want social registration open or closed.

 **NOTE: OpenID does not support the ability to disable only registration.**

-### ⚠️***Warning***

-If you previously implemented your own user system using the original scaffolding that was provided, you will no longer see conversations and presets by switching to the new user system.
-This is because of a design flaw in the scaffolding implementation that was problematic for the inclusion of social login.

-### For user updating from an older version of the app:

-When the first account is registered, the application will automatically migrate any conversations and presets that you created before the user system was implemented to that account. if you use login for the first time with a social login account (eg. Google, facebook, etc.), the conversations and presets that you created before the user system was implemented will NOT be migrated to that account.

 ## **Manual User Registration**
 You can use `npm run create-user` to create a user.
 If you can't get npm to work, try `sudo docker exec -ti LibreChat sh` first to "ssh" into the container.